Cornwall’s best beach cafes and restaurants

 45 Market Jew Street, Penzance TR18 2HY

-Make Industries is two stories filled with wonderful products made by creative people from: Sarah and Finns relish, locally-made beers and mead wine, hand-made chocolate, children’s clothing, ceramics, photography, beautiful jewellery, hand-made soaps and candles to fused glass.
+Make Industries houses 67 (and growing) creative talented people from Cornwall.
+So if you want a locally-made and individual gift is what you are searching for they are all under one roof. at the Penzance site which is two stories filled with wonderful products made by creative people from: Sarah and Finns relish, locally-made beers and mead wine, hand-made chocolate, children’s clothing, ceramics, photography, beautiful jewellery, hand-made soaps, candles and fused glass.
 Visit website

 8 High Street, Falmouth TR11 2AB